Spatial-temporal Transformers for EEG Emotion Recognition: Variants of EEG Emotion Transformers

 \subsubsection{Spatial Attention}

 In the case of spatial attention, the self-attention weights $\alpha_{(p,t)}^{(a,l)} \in \mathbb{R}^{N+1} $ for query brain region $(p,t)$ are given by:

 where ${p}'$ denotes the index of the brain regions. $\sigma$ denotes the softmax activation function.
-The formula is to calculate the contribution of different brain regions to emotion recognition at one specific time.
+The formula is to consider that different brain regions react differently under the same emotional stimulation thus different weights are given to the features of different brain regions.